Our Approach to Teaching & Learning

 FAQs

 What is the long-term vision for Brave Nature School?
-Our vision is to provide families and children with equitable access to high quality outdoor learning opportunities.
-We are partnering with Edgerton Park to establish a part and full-time, year round micro-school for New Haven's children by Autumn 2025.
+Our vision is to provide families and children with equitable access to full-time, year round programming with part-time and weekend options by Autumn 2025.

 Do you have medical requirements?
 Brave Nature School requires a Health Assessment Form to be completed by a child's pediatrician for all drop-off programs.